How-To Creole

 in

-in sounds like /een/ in seen
+in sounds like /in/ in seen

 in does not sound like /in/ in inside

-The sounds ay and im are quite different from their English counterparts.
-For example, the sound ay is not pronounced the same way in Creole as it does in English.
+• For example, the sound ay is not pronounced the same way in Creole as it does in English.

-Therefore, be sure to understand the difference between how both of these vowels sounds are pronounced in English and Creole
+• Therefore, be sure to understand the difference between how both of these vowels sounds are pronounced in English and Creole.

 ay

-ay sounds like /eye/ in eyeball
+ay sounds like /eye/ in eyeglasses

 im